Skip to main content

 The Role of the Renin-Angiotensin-Aldosterone System

-The renin-angiotensin-aldosterone system (RAAS) is a hormonal cascade that plays a central role in regulating and fluid balance.
+The renin-angiotensin-aldosterone system (RAAS) is a hormonal cascade that plays a central role in regulating blood pressure and fluid balance.
 Dysregulation of the RAAS is a key contributor to the development of hypertension and cardiovascular disease.
 There is evidence to suggest that testosterone can modulate the activity of the RAAS.

 Some studies have shown that testosterone can increase the expression of components of the RAAS, such as angiotensin-converting enzyme (ACE), which could potentially lead to an increase in blood pressure.
 However, other studies have reported conflicting findings, and the clinical significance of these interactions is not yet fully understood.